Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

-The weighting potential $V$ is described as the sum of two contributions: \vrho, representing the potential generated by the free charge density, and \vext, subject to $\nabla^2 \vextxt = 0$ almost everywhere and used to enforce the boundary conditions.
+The weighting potential $\Psi$ is described as the sum of two contributions: $\Psi_{\rho}$, representing the potential generated by the free charge density, and $\Psi_{ext}$, with $\nabla^2 \Psi_{ext}(\vec x, t) = 0$ almost everywhere, as will be described, used to enforce the boundary conditions.
 Hence,

-\vrho and $\rho$ can be expanded as:
+$\Psi_{\rho}$ and $\rho$ can be expanded as: